-Blockchain: challenges of protecting IP for intangible assets
+Blockchain: Challenges of Protecting IP for Digital Assets

 - The challenges linked to the protection of intangible assets